mzingg/oakgit/README.md

 ## How to build your code locally using IntelliJ

- To build the project in IntelliJ,we need to configure maven commands(mvn clean install) in IntelliJ
+ To build the project in IntelliJ, we need to configure maven commands(mvn clean install) in IntelliJ

     1. In IntelliJ IDE Tool bar Click on Run option.
 It will show lot of options in the dropdown menu.
-    2. Clcik on Edit Configurations, it will open a pop up window.
+    2. Click on Edit Configurations, it will open a popup window.
-    3. Clcik on + symbol to create a new configuration
+    3. Click on + symbol to create a new configuration
     4. Select maven option for creating maven goal.
     5. Add the values to below options.
                a.
-Working directory ( Project Root Path)
+Working directory (Project Root Path)
                b.
-Command line ( Clean install )
+Command line (Clean install)
                c.
 Profiles ( If there is any profile specific goals)
     6. Give the Goal name and Apply all the settings and click on OK.